Many old items can be worth serious dosh. But to really get the eBay cash rolling in, you need to know the etiquette and shortcuts.

 Free bulk listing tool

-Usually there's no way to save draft listings without actually starting the auction.
-Free bulk listing tool Turbo Lister lets you create auctions in advance.
-You can save and edit at leisure.
-You could write the description now, then upload pictures the next week.
+Usually there's no way to save draft listings without actually starting the auction, but free bulk listing tool Turbo Lister lets you create auctions in advance.

 Don't bin it, 'bay it